matthewV4/matthewV4.github.io/_posts/2024-10-03-SuspiciousPythonPackage.md

 # Task 8:
 **Question**: The stolen file contains some sensitive data.
 What is the full URL of the website and the victim’s username?

-To find out the victim's user and the URL, we can open the "Login Data" SQLlite file that was exfiltrated:
+To find out the victim's user and the URL, we can open the "Login Data" SQLite file that was exfiltrated:

 ![image](/assets/img/SPF13.png)